A logo design questionnaire is absolutely vital right after you signed the logo design contract template, and well before logo creation commences.

 Ask your client how their brand’s image falls between these opposing characteristics:

-To start, just head to your dashboard, and click on "send a proposal".
+To start, just head to your dashboard, and click on "add a form".

-Next, you will see the section with general information about yourself and the client, plus the option to further customize it with a background or logo, for example.
+Next, you will see the questionnaire, plus the option to further customize it with a background or logo, for example.
 Set those up and scroll further down.

 There's no right recipe - you can decide to just send the questionnaire or to complement it with a professional proposal that will surely win you the gig.